-Cranford House School is aware of the growing evidence of the mismatch between the high levels of exposure pupils have to digital devices and their low awareness of safety issues involved.
-For this reason, eSafety is embedded into the curriculum and all staff ensure that use of digital devices is closely monitored.
+Cranford School is aware of the growing evidence of the mismatch between the high levels of exposure pupils have to digital devices and their low awareness of safety issues involved.
+For this reason, E-Safety is embedded into the curriculum based on the '4Cs' (Content/ Contact/ Conduct/ Commerce) and all staff ensure that use of digital devices is closely monitored.
 Training is organised for staff as well as parents to help them understand the importance of online safety.

 This policy is available in the Cranford School Policies section of the Whole School Staff Teams area on Microsoft Teams for all staff to read.
 It is also available to all interested parties on the School website.
-The policy is reviewed annually, and when events or legislation requires, by the Headmaster and Director of IT.
-The next review date is September 2023.
+The policy is reviewed annually, and when events or legislation requires, by the Headmaster and Director of Senior School Data.
+The School review the Child protection and Safeguarding Policy and Procedures, including online safety, annually, and to make sure the procedures and implementation are reviewed regularly.
+The next review date is September 2024.